• Skip to main content

 Notes

-• Don’t overcook the prawns!
-The prawns only take a couple of minutes to cook and can become tough and rubbery if cooked for too long.
-Once the pasta is cooked and drained, the prawns are added to the butter at the end, to quickly cook through before adding the pasta.
+3. Don’t overcook the prawns!
+The prawns only take a couple of minutes to cook.
+They can become tough and rubbery if cooked for too long.
+They’re ready when they have just turned pink.

 Nutrition